Wigner-GPU-Lab/Teaching/CMake/Lesson3_Dependencies/README.md

 cooked some tooling invocation natively into CMake.

-Qt5 uses a few extensions to the C++ language guided by a set of tools that do additional "compilation" steps upon building, resulting in extra source files which need compiling and linking to the target.
+Qt5 uses a few extensions to the C++ language guided by a set of tools that do additional "compilation" steps upon building, resulting in extra source files that need compiling and linking to the target.
 The most basic such tool takes care of the MOC (Meta Object Creation) step.
 The `moc.exe` tool inspects the source files, looks for a magic define, and if it's found, it emits an extra source file which the C++ compiler also needs to compile and link.